 WGU does not require GPA minimums or GRE/GMAT scores.
 However, candidates must possess a regionally accredited bachelor’s degree and at least three years of full–time work experience.
 Online students benefit from an affordable term–based tuition price.

-WGU is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 The online master’s in organizational leadership program receives programmatic accreditation from the Accreditation Council for Business Schools and Programs (ACBSP).

 22. Creighton University